Phuong39/cf/README_EN.md

   - [ ] Automatically detect if the current running environment is an instance, and if so, scan the local instance for credential information
   - [ ] Add the resulting credentials to the CF
-  - [ ] Support other cloud service providers such as Tencent Cloud
+  - [ ] Support other cloud providers such as Tencent Cloud
   - [ ] ......

 ## Manual